 While a petition for rehearing is ordinarily not a prerequisite for a petition for review, it is a necessity if you want to challenge the Court of Appeal’s statement of the facts or issues.43

 The chances of overturning a California conviction on appeal generally are not great.
 That said, if you have a legitimate argument it is certainly worth the fight.
-Cases do get reversed, remanded, and overturned…but it often takes a tenacious California appeals lawyer who can identify mistakes at the trial court level and then present them persuasively to the appellate court.
+After an appeal is granted, cases can be remanded and overturned…but it often takes a tenacious California appeals lawyer who can identify mistakes at the trial court level and then present them persuasively to the appellate court.

 And if you find yourself in a situation where you cannot afford a private California appeals lawyer, help is still available.
 The California Appellate Project…which is essentially the “public defender’s office for California felony appeals”…exists for those who qualify for their low-income appellate services.